Igocoin/IGO/README.md

-***Igocoin SHA256 algorithm coin supply 21 000 000 - block type Proof-of-Work as bitcoin.
+***Igocoin SHA256 algorithm coin supply 21 000 000 - block type is Proof-of-Work as bitcoin.
 IGO coin unity is called Step.
 21 000 000 IGO is premine amount transaction confirmations 1 blocks for easy use peoples all the world.***